6749 Monroe Street

 The Library does not endorse the purposes, policies, products or claims of those who use its meeting rooms.
 Scheduled meetings may be superseded by Library-sponsored activities.

-Sylvania does not allow meeting room reservations on Sundays.Reserve a Room
+Sylvania does not allow meeting room reservations on Sundays.REQUEST A ROOM

 To pick up materials in the 24/7 Lobby: